 Train your people to recognise the threats

-Industry experts believe the training your team needs to protect your business from cyber attacks should include:
+Industry experts believe the training your team needs to protect your company from cyberattacks should include:

 - Checking sender e-mail names and addresses for spoofing, especially if the sender is making an unusual or unexpected request.